WebFiori/docs/basic-usage.md

 }
 ```

-To access the value of the variable inside the class `SayHi`, we have to use the method [`Router::getVarValue()`](https://webfiori.com/docs/webfiori/framework/router/Router#getVarValue) as follows:
+Accessing the value of the variable inside the class `SayHi` can be perfomed by using the method [`Router::getVarValue()`](https://webfiori.com/docs/webfiori/framework/router/Router#getVarValue) as follows:

 ``` php
 use webfiori\framework\router\Router;